hyuntaegim/SelfDriving_FindLaneLines/README.md

 ```

 ### Converting images to grayscale

+The first step of this process is convert color image to grayscale.
+This will improve output quality of extracting edges from the image.

 ```python
 def transform_image_to_grayscale(img):
     return cv2.cvtColor(img, cv2.COLOR_RGB2GRAY)
 ```

 ### Making image smoother

+Gaussian smoothing should be added, before running Canny, which is essentially a way of suppressing noise and spurious gradients by averaging. cv2.Canny() actually applies Gaussian smoothing internally, but we include it here because you can get a different result by applying further smoothing.

 ```python
 def blur_image(img, kernel_size=15):
     return cv2.GaussianBlur(img, (kernel_size, kernel_size), 0)